-The topics covered in this course will be: time value of money, annuities with payments that are not contingent, loans, bonds, general cash flows and portfolios, Immunization, general derivatives, options, hedging and Investment strategies, forwards, futures, and swaps.
-The course will be designed to prepare students to pass actuarial exam #2.
-Pre-requisite: MATH 130.
-Alternate years: Offered Spring 2011.
+Topics include time value of money, annuities with payments that are not contingent, loans, bonds, general cash flows and portfolios, and immunization.
+The course will be designed to prepare students for the "Theory of Interest" portion of actuarial exam #2.
+Prerequisite: MATH 130.
+Alternate years: Offered Spring 2013.

-MATH 361 - Probability and Statistics (3)
+MATH 361 - Probability (3)